-Below are my notes for visiting the Cook Islands?
-You have found my personal notes and travel tips, such as the best time to visit the Cook Islands are obtained from a variety of sources including some of the following: my first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
-Whenever I hear something that interests me about the Cook Islands, I jot it down here.
-Hope this comes in handy.
+Visiting the Cook Islands?
+You have found my personal notes and travel tips, such as the best time to visit the Cook Islands and miscellaneous facts which I obtain from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.

 The Cook Islands are farther east than New Zealand, in the same rough vicinity as the Islands of French Polynesia, somewhat between Hawaii and New Zealand.
 They are comprised of 15 inhabited islands.

 Best Time to Visit the Cook Islands